By Holly Giles | Florida

 The reality is, that the tag does not bear a warning label that 40ish-year-old women, who have birthed children, will find a pinecone and rock-laden ground to be quite offensive to their back muscles.

-Next, is the necessities needed to survive 3 or 4 days in the wilderness.
+Next are the necessities to survive 3 or 4 days in the wilderness.
 Let me give you a visual.
-Picture the Clampett’s truck, (The Beverly Hillbillies) but a dodge diesel, pulling a trailer with a canoe, kayak, 4 bicycles, 5 lawn chairs, 7 plastic bins, 2 garbage bags, 3 fishing poles, a Coleman stove, fire logs, and possibly inner tubes.
+Picture the Clampett’s truck (The Beverly Hillbillies) but a dodge diesel, pulling a trailer with a canoe, kayak, four bicycles, five lawn chairs, seven plastic bins, two garbage bags, three fishing poles, a Coleman stove, fire logs, and possibly inner tubes.
 Two adults and two children squeeze in there somewhere, and sometimes a large dog.
 Trust me, if you have passed us on the highway, you would remember!

-We are simple people really, and three-fourths of us are boys, so we don’t need much.
+We are simple people, and three-fourths of us are boys, so we don’t need much.
 Yet somehow, we end up with a ridiculous load.
-Usually, there IS civilization within a few miles of our camps, but for some reason, we think we have to bring every morsel of food and “just in case” items.
+Usually, there IS civilization within a few miles of our camps, but for some reason, we think we must bring every morsel of food and “just in case” items.
 And by “we” I really mean me.

-Memories, that is truly the reason that brings me back to continue family camping.
+Memories that is indeed the reason that brings me back to continue family camping.
 I want to give my kids lasting memories to share with their children.
 Campfire songs, wilderness sounds, family togetherness, canoeing stories with good friends.

 Sorry, I am digressing here.
 Those are the memories we live to tell year after year.